 Special Effect Failure: ILM didn't come back for this film (in part due to being busy on The Phantom Menace, though Rick Berman said at the time that he wouldn't have hired them anyway, since he felt other FX houses could provide the same quality for cheaper) and the quality of visual effects suffered a major drop as a result.
 The effects aren't terrible for the most part, but they were considerably behind even what other film were doing with CGI in 1998.

 The hummingbird seen during the slowed time scene looks really horrible.
+And Artim's pet almost looks like an animated animal from an old live-action Disney movie.

 The fight scene in the projector, where they just left the bluescreen in instead of chroma-keying whatever was supposed to be there.